 Louisa May Alcott is considered by many people to be an excellent writer of children's stories.
-Her book Little Woman is considered a classic and has been very popular for years.
-It has been made into a movie on several occasions which has added to its' fame.
+Her book Little Woman is considered a classic and has been among the most popular books for girls.
+It has been made into a movie on a number of occasions which has added to its fame.

 But, was Miss Alcott really a person that you should trust with your children's minds?
-After all, the author of a book for children is putting things into their minds.
+After all, the author of a book for children is putting things into their minds - things that may influence their thinking for years to come.
 This can be used for the glory of God, or it can be used for the world, the flesh and the devil.

 Romans 8:6 For to be carnally minded is death; but to be spiritually minded is life and peace.
 7 Because the carnal mind is enmity against God: for it is not subject to the law of God, neither indeed can be.